eendebakpt/oapackage/docs/oapackage-intro.rst

 This creates the command line utilities and a C++ library.

-To compile the Python interface using Linux use
+To compile the Python interface use

 .. code-block:: console